CARING FOR YOUR LICENCED CAPTIVE PARROT.

 Most fruits, vegetables, nuts, beans and even flowers.

-e.g. banana, mango, watermelon, papaya, unsalted nuts, sunflower seeds, sugarcane, figs, oranges, kinep, plums, celery, spinach, carrot, okra, craboo, hibiscus flowers corn, green beans, all apples & plums, grapes, peppers.
+e.g. banana, mango, watermelon, papaya, unsalted nuts, sunflower seeds, sugarcane, figs, oranges, kinep, plums, celery, spinach, carrot, okra, craboo, hibiscus flowers, corn, green beans, all apples & plums, grapes, peppers.
 Too many sunflower seeds make him fat.

-Peanuts may carry a fungus that is toxic to birds: experts advise not to give peanuts.
+Peanuts carry a fungus that is toxic to birds: experts advise not to give peanuts.

 NO salt, alcohol, fizzy drinks, sweets, sugary cakes, salty chips etc.